thindil/steamsky/bin/doc/MODDING.md

 in *data* directory and edit line which starts with AlchemyTools.
 Value after equal sign must be existing item type.
 Default value is 'AlchemySet'.

+## Drinks type
+To change which item type is used for reduce thirst, open file *game.dat* in *data* directory and edit line which starts with DrinksType.
+Value after equal sign must be existing item type.
+Default value is 'Drink'.

 ## Items

 ### General informations